 Regardless of Honors Program participation, students earning at least a 3.5 GPA after completing credit hour requirements (at least 12 credit hours if pursuing an Associate’s degree, completion of 6 credit hours if completing a Certificate) will be invited to join Phi Theta Kappa (PTK).
 The purpose of PTK is to recognize and encourage scholarship among two-year college students.
 To achieve this purpose, PTK provides opportunity for the development of leadership and service, an intellectual climate for exchange of ideas and ideals, lively fellowship for scholars, and stimulation of interest in continuing academic excellence.

 - Recognize and encourage the academic achievement of two-year college students

 - Provide opportunities for individual growth and development through participation in honors, leadership, service, and fellowship programming

 Honors Program Scholarships are awarded to a limited number of students.
+Global Student Success Program participants do not qualify for scholarships.
 In order to be considered for a scholarship, students must complete an application, be selected, and fulfill requirements of the Honors Program.

 Students who fulfill the Honors Program requirements each semester during their first year will be invited to re-apply for acceptance and an Honors Program Scholarship their second year.
 Re-acceptance is not guaranteed.